bparanj/crystal/electronics/out-of-scope/charge-discharge.md

 This is already covered in 8.md.
 It uses multimeter to show the discharge of capacitor.
 The Capacitor Charge Discharge Final uses two LEDs to show charge and discharge.

-PENDING

-Move this to out of scope folder.

 ### 1. Understand the Basic Behavior of a Polarized Capacitor with DC

 Refer Charge Discharge working experiment and capture images.
 See Capacitor Charge Discharge Final in personal account.